Time is running out to nominate the next Moderator

 “You have to learn to be creative, to work with others and be prepared for plans to be set aside at a moment’s notice.

 “Yet the fundamental role remains the same.
 You have to moderate the General Assembly, or the Commission of Assembly, whether in the Assembly Hall or – as is the case more recently – online on a virtual platform.

 “For most of the year the Moderator acts as both an ambassador for the Church and an ambassador to the Church.
 As an ambassador for the Church, the Moderator has to relate to politicians, both local and national, and with the press through a variety of media.
 You will meet with senior Church leaders, throughout Scotland and the UK, and also with leaders of other faith communities.

 “I would like to ask you to pray about this appointment and for the Committee charged to undertake this work.
 Can I ask you to think if you know anyone who might be suitable for this role, because of their experience, gifts and aptitude?
 If someone comes to mind, then would you consider approaching them as asking them if you could recommend them?
 If they agree, then together you can fill in the appropriate form and their names will be considered alongside others.

 “We want to appoint the right person.
 We need your help and prayers and the guidance of the Holy Spirit.
 Please do think if there is someone we should be considering for this important role in the life of our Church and let us know.”

 Any member of the Church of Scotland can recommend a minister, elder or deacon (i.e. a member of the diaconate) for consideration by the Committee using the recommendation form.

-Completed forms should be returned to George Whyte at email@example.com by Friday 14 August 2020.
+Completed forms should be returned to Carron Lunt at firstname.lastname@example.org by Friday 14 August 2020.
 The consent of the person being recommended needs to be obtained before the form is submitted.
 The committee asks that there is only one form submitted for each recommendee.